lenalebt/context-aware-logging/README.md

 to see from each log entry to which request it belongs.
 It uses SLF4J to abstract from the actual logging backend.

-By default, it adds the runtime from the start of the flow, as well as the flow-id to the log entry.
+By default, it adds the runtime from the start of the trace, as well as the trace-id to the log entry.
 Example:

 ```